 This course is designed to improve students’ analytical, persuasive and expository writing as well as to help them develop voice and style.
 Students will build on their research skills with the aim of producing effective upper division college papers on complex topics.
 In addition, the course will cover motivation and commitment to writing and revising, appealing to specific audiences, developing and organizing ideas.
 Prerequisites: English 4 and 5.
 Exception: With the Permission of the Director of Composition, transfer students with advanced standing may take this course in lieu of English 5.

 Training in the art of helping fellow students develop, organize, and articulate their ideas in writing.
 Students develop tutoring skills through practice and discussion in a workshop setting.

 102 Creative Writing

-Offerings rotate among poetry, iction, creative noniction and dramatic writing.
+Offerings rotate among poetry, fiction, creative nonfiction and dramatic writing.
 May be repeated for credit as genre varies.
-Satisies Artistic Understanding (Analysis and Creative Practice) of the Core Curriculum.
+Satisfies Artistic Understanding (Analysis and Creative Practice) of the Core Curriculum.

 103 British Literature I